Apueblar/Algo/comments.md

 Quite good overall.

 * Divide and Conquer is a organizational mess.
 Could use some cleaning up.
+(DONE)
 * There are some problems when path building in Floyd.
 I did a try with the following matrix:
 ```
 static void fillInWeights(int[][] w) {